sconover/wrong/README.markdown

 And don't miss the [slideshare presentation](http://www.slideshare.net/alexchaffee/wrong-5069976).

+## Piecemeal Usage ##

+We know that sometimes you don't want all the little doodads from a library cluttering up your namespace.
+If you **don't** do

+    require 'wrong'
+    include Wrong

+then you can instead `require` and `include` just the bits you really want.
+For example:

+    require 'wrong/assert'
+    include Wrong::Assert

+will give you the `assert` and `deny` methods but not the formatters or `rescuing` or `d` or `close_to?`.
+And if all you want is `d` then do:

+    require 'wrong/d'
+    include Wrong::D

+To summarize: if you do `require 'wrong'` and `include Wrong` then you will get the whole ball of wax.
+Most people will probably want this since it's easier, but there is an alternative, whici is to `require` and `include` only what you want.

+And beware: if you don't `require 'wrong'`, then `include Wrong` will not do anything at all.

 ## Apology ##

 So does the world need another assertion framework?
 In fact, it does not!
 We actually believe the world needs **fewer** assert methods.